gdquest-demos/godot-demos-2022/save-game/README.md

 To read this demo's code, you need to be comfortable with Godot and GDScript.

-Resources simplify saving and loading player data, but they also have limitations, as explained below.
+Resources simplify saving and loading player data, but they also have limitations and security issues, as explained below.

-Using resources for saving games is something we can recommend to indie developers, especially solo ones or small teams.
+We can recommend the code we use in the saving with JSON demo to indie developers, especially solo ones or small teams.

-The larger and more complex the game, the more you may want to design your own save data format instead.
+The larger and more complex the game, the more you may want to design your own save data format or perhaps use a database instead.

 ## How this demo works

 You'll find all the resources we save as part of the `SameGame` in the `resources/` folder.

-We use the `Game.gd` script to pass resources like the `Inventory` or the `Character` to relevant nodes.
-Then, when the inventory UI or the character stats UI change a value, it automatically affects the player and the `SaveGame` resource.
+We use the `GameSaveAsResourceDemo.gd` and `SaveAsJSONDemo.gd` scripts to pass resources like the `Inventory` or the `Character` to relevant nodes.

+Then, when the inventory UI or the character stats UI change a value, it automatically affects the player and the save game simultaneously.

-## Why not JSON
+## JSON or not JSON

 In the first video, we recommend against using JSON for saved game data.
-The reason is simple: Godot has really nice built-in features to save and load structured data.

-`ConfigFile` or simple text files with the functions `var2str` and `str2var` can do the job for you.

-Then, you have the `Resource` file format.
+But in the end, it turned out that almost every built-in mechanism to save and load data isn't secure.

+And so if you care about preventing arbitrary code execution (including `ConfigFile` in Godot 3), you must save and load the game using formats like JSON, XML, or your own.

+In any of those cases, you shouldn't use functions like `var2str` and `str2var` as they have this issue, but you may use their binary equivalent `var2bytes` and `bytes2var`, which prevent code execution by default.

 ## Using resources for save games